Scalable Dirichlet Process Mixture Models with Unknown Concentration and Adaptive Covariance for High-Dimensional Clustering Applied to Leukemia Transcriptomics: Methods

-For posterior estimation, we use exponential families of distributions for $q(\cdot)$ and apply coordinate ascent algorithm to update the variational hyper-parameters \citep{bishop2006pattern}.
+\citep{blei2017variational}.
+Although having theoretically ``infinite`` prior choices for $k$, truncated variational distributions with an upper limit $k=K$ enable practical implementation \citep{ishwaran2001gibbs}.\\ For posterior estimation, we use exponential families of distributions for $q(\cdot)$ and apply coordinate ascent algorithm to update the variational hyper-parameters \citep{bishop2006pattern}.
 It ensures guarantee of convergence and provides a closed form update $q^{*}(\cdot)$ that maximizes the Evidence lower bound (ELBO) (or equivalently minimizing the information-theoretic Kullbach-Leibler (KL) divergence)

 where $\theta_j \in \mathbf{\Theta} = \{\alpha, \{\mu_k\}, \{\Sigma_k\}, \{z_n\}\}$ and $\theta^{-j} = \mathbf{\Theta} \backslash \theta_j$ represents the set of all except the $j^{th}$ parameter \citep{blei2006variational, bishop2006pattern}.
 Appropriate prior as well as variational distribution choices facilitate the update of $q^*(\cdot)$ hyper-parameters.
 These updates are used to perform posterior inference for the unknown $\{z_n\}, \{\theta_i\}$, thus estimating data cluster as well as distributional partitions corresponding to the cluster allocations.